- 1The air taken into or expelled from the lungs: I was gasping for breath his breath smelled of garlicMore example sentences

 waste one's breath

-- Talk or give advice without effect: I have better things to do than waste my breath arguingMore example sentences
+- Talk or give advice without effect: I’ve far better things to do than waste my breath arguingMore example sentences

 - But they're wasting their breath, we're not about to sacrifice the principles we cherish.